TV-Rename/tvrename/userguide.md

 "Later" shows the rest of the future episode information matching shows in your Media Library that [The TVDB](http://thetvdb.com "Visit thetvdb.com") knows about.

 The next two panels show (on the left) a summary for the episode highlighted in the main panel and (on the right) a calendar indicating the dates episodes were/will be broadcast (in bold type).
 The calendar interacts with the main panel.
 Clicking on a bold date will highlight the episode matching the date in the list above, and clicking on an episode in the main panel will cause the calendar to display that date.
-In either case the episode summary will be updated (if there is one)
+In either case the episode summary will be updated (if there is one).

 At the very bottom, the status bar displays the next show/episode airing and how long you've got to wait for it!